arandajoao/game-framework/README.md

 The medals component renderizes a customizable medal in your front-end.
 To make this medal, is necessary that your element have a class "game-medal", and gets the attributes:

-*icon*: Fontawesome icon class;
+	*icon: Fontawesome icon class;
-*number*: If there're no icon referenced, it's possible to set a number (but if icon is setted, the icon will have priority) *reference*: The element referenced (just if you are declaring it with JS);
+	*number: If there're no icon referenced, it's possible to set a number (but if icon is setted, the icon will have priority) *reference: The element referenced (just if you are declaring it with JS);
-*color*: Hex color (it will give icon a 40% darken color).
+	*color: Hex color (it will give icon a 40% darken color).
 There are three colors pre-existed in this component (gold, silver and bronze) and if you want this colors, just set those names in class attribute;

 Its possible to make medals in three sizes, using the small, large with the game-medal class, or just game-medal class alone to make it regular.